Contribute an Essay for Our Discipline Now 2022, UDA Annual 2021

 NIKE BY CULTURE CODES

 Nike, a global brand of sports sneakers, was founded in Oregon, the USA, on January 25, 1967, and has successfully developed numerous sub-brands under the Nike brand name.
 Consumers are reminiscent of Nike’s tagline “Just Do It” and the logo of the Swoosh movement.
 Nike, the goddess of victory in Greek mythology, is the sneakers of success.
 Nike’s store name is Nike Town.
 Nike sponsors numerous highly recognized athletes and teams.
-Nike created Nike’s General Culture Code and General Visual Culture Code through continuous management and product and marketing innovation and established an Active Culture Code.
-Nike brand associations include logo, Just Do It, sneakers, sports, Michael Jordan, air, basketball, running, speed, fast, golf, cool, youthful, innovative, excellent athlete, American, championship, tennis, child labor, etc. The brand association elements that function as identity in the Nike brand’s culture code as an Active Culture Code are logo, Just Do It, championship, American, excellent athlete, innovation, youth, and sneakers.
-Of course, Nike’s most crucial culture code is the logo and brand tagline Just Do It.
+Nike created Nike’s General Culture Code and General Visual Culture Code through continuous management, product, and marketing innovation, establishing an Active Culture Code.
+Nike brand associations include logos, Just Do It, sneakers, sports, Michael Jordan, air, basketball, running, speed, fast, golf, cool, youthful, innovative, excellent athlete, American, championship, tennis, child labor, etc. The brand association elements that function as an identity in the Nike brand’s culture code as an Active Culture Code are the logo, Just Do It, championship, America, excellent athletes, innovation, youth, and sneakers.
+Of course, Nike’s most crucial culture code is the logo and brand tagline, Just Do It.
 The other brand association element is the General Culture Code.
 Nike’s General Culture Code is a culture code that can change at any time.
 Therefore, Nike should continuously manage General Culture Codes based on the Active Culture Codes, research social trends, construct Suggested Culture Codes, and build a new General Culture Code by fusion with two or more General Culture Codes.
 Through this continuous and demanding process, brands can live long.

 PF & DF RELATIONSHIPS

 Culture codes can be analyzed by dividing them into ‘Principal Functions of Brand Design’ (PF) and ‘Derivative Functions of Brand Design’ (DF), which are the essential functions of brand design.
-The ‘Principal Function’ of the brand design is a function that communicates the general perception of consumers such as the source, type, quality, price, usefulness, brand association, demographic information, trend, lifestyle, and personality of the brand.
-And the ‘Derivative Function’ is a function that strengthens brand differentiation, symbolism, loyalty, awareness, and image.
+The ‘Principal Function’ of the brand design communicate the general perception of consumers, such as the source, type, quality, price, usefulness, brand association, demographic information, trend, lifestyle, and personality of the brand.
+The ‘Derivative Function’ is a function that strengthens brand differentiation, symbolism, loyalty, awareness, and image.
 In addition, in the three-stage cultural strategy of the Culture Code Brand Design methodology, the Principal and Derivative functions of the brand design must be distinguished by connecting them with the culture code.

-The fundamental relationship between the Principal Function (PF) and the Derivative Function (DF) of brand design is as follows.
+The fundamental relationship between brand design’s Principal Function (PF) and Derivative Function (DF) is as follows.

 ■ PF> DF, the Principal Function-centered brand design conveys the characteristics of brand classification and brand association elements commonly recognized by consumers so that brand information can be easily identified and trusted.
 However, developing a differentiated and unique brand touchpoint design is challenging because it conveys the General Visual Culture Code.
 Therefore, a designer can study a unique and differentiated Principal Function-oriented brand design through the consumer’s brand association factor and the cognitive scale of the brand classification characteristics.

 ■ PF <DF, brand design centered on Derivative Functions enables differentiated and unique brand touchpoints that enhance brand differentiation, symbolism, loyalty, awareness, and image.
-It is possible to study brand design centering on Derivative Functions that can communicate through consumer’s brand association factor and perception scale of brand classification characteristics.
+Studying brand design centered on derivative functions that can communicate through consumers’ brand association factors and the perception scale of brand classification characteristics is possible.

-■ PF ≠ DF, there cannot be a brand design centering on the fundamental and Derivative Functions of the same level.
+■ PF ≠ DF, there cannot be a brand design centering on the fundamental and derivative functions at the same level.
 If such a brand design exists, it is a brand design that cannot persuade consumers.

 OTHER CONTRIBUTORS